|k. The Slime Wall

 Both routes start from the same little platform nestled among pine trees.
 To get there, take the last trail up to the main cliff, as for Wasp.
 At the cliff, go right, under the big mound right of Wasp, then up the gully to the cliff.
-Keep on following a trail along the cliff, up and up, until you're forced to step right around some trees.
-You should be at the start of the route, at a small pedestal/clearing above some talus below.
+Keep on following a trail along the cliff, up and up, almost to its top, until you can take a short trail to the right away from the cliff.
+It should take you to the start of the route, at a small pedestal/clearing above some talus below.

-Rappel from a tree at the cliff top.
+Rappel from a tree at the cliff top (2x 60m).
 It's possible to toprope the face to the right of the route, at about the same grade and enjoyability.

 |By Dana Bartlett|

 There is also a great place at the top to lounge around and enjoy the view.

 From: North Kingstown, RI

 Aug 20, 2013